wan-yujun/gitskills/README.md

 # gitskills
 test
-Createing a new branch is quick AND simple.
+Createing a new branch is quick & simple.